 Pricing

-In this article, we'll cover what cascading payments are, how they work, the benefits and challenges, and how Corefy helps you put cascading into action.
+Cascading payments exist to rescue exactly these cases, retrying the same payment through a different acquirer before the customer ever sees an error.
+In this article, I'll cover what cascading payments are, how they work, the benefits and challenges, and how Corefy helps you put cascading into action.

 Payment routing vs. cascading: are they the same?